Yoga & Consent: What You Need to Know Before Adjustments

 What to Bring

-After scouting the location and planning your sequence, you should have a pretty good idea of what you’ll need to bring for the class.
+After scouting the location and planning your sequence, you should have a pretty good idea of what you’ll need to bring for the class and what your students will need to bring.
 If your sequence requires props, make sure to inform your students to bring their own, and/or plan to bring enough for your students.

 If you plan to give hands on assists, it’s a good idea to bring hand sanitizer to use in between students.
-Read this article to learn what you need to know before hands on adjustments.
+And remember, it is extremely important to receive consent before providing hands on adjustments.

 Depending on the terrain, you may want to request that your students bring thicker mats or two mats for comfort if you’ll be practicing on rocky/uneven ground.